 Instructions: Use this Ogive Graph Maker to construct a cumulative frequency polygon based on a sample provided in the form of grouped data, with classes (organized in ascending order) and frequencies.
-Please type those classes and frequencies in the form below:
+Please type those classes and frequencies in the table below:

 More about this Ogive Graph Maker

 The concept of the ogive graph comes related with the concept of cumulative frequency graph.
 Indeed, ogive is short name for a cumulative frequency polygon.